eclab/edisyn/README.md

 3. Double-click on edisyn.jar to launch Edisyn.

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+#### Early Versions of Java

+I have had at least one report that Java 8 on Windows has serious problems with some Edisyn patch editors (probably memory).
+Install something newer.

 #### Dealing with High-Resolution Displays